testmycode/tmc-sandbox/README.markdown

         netmask 255.255.255.0
         pre-up ip tuntap add dev tap_tmc0 mode tap user tmc post-down ip tuntap del dev tap_tmc0 mode tap

+There is a handy script, `management/manage-tap-devs` for adding or removing the above in `/etc/network/interfaces`.
+Run it with `--help` to see.

 Now the sandbox's `eth0` can be bound to `tap_tmc0` with the following command line parameter: